 Some immigration judges may choose to discuss bond eligibility with detained immigrants, but this is largely dependent on the individual judge.
 Furthermore, while you can discover information about your pending immigration case by calling the Executive Office for Immigration Review (EOIR) hotline (1-800-898-7180), information about your bond hearing will not be available over the phone.

-The Department of Homeland Security (DHS) may, however, have set an initial bond amount when it first detained you.
+The Department of Homeland Security (DHS) might, however, have set an initial bond amount when it first detained you.
 You can see this initial bond determination by reviewing your ICE Form I-286, if you received a copy.

 There are several ways to go about requesting a bond hearing.
-First, make sure you haven’t requested one already.
-You may have done so by checking a box in Form I-286 that states, “I do…request a redetermination of this custody decision by an immigration judge” and “I acknowledge receipt of this notification.”
+First, make sure you haven't requested one already.
+You might have done so by checking a box in Form I-286 that states, "I do…request a redetermination of this custody decision by an immigration judge" and "I acknowledge receipt of this notification."

 If you do not have a copy of your Form I-286 or are not sure how to obtain it, however, it is fine to file a separate request for a bond hearing.

 You can request a bond hearing in writing and send it to the Immigration Court that has jurisdiction over your case.
 You can also request your bond hearing orally, while at your first (or even a subsequent) Master Calendar hearing in immigration court.

 If you request a bond hearing in writing, you should include a copy of your Notice to Appear or NTA (if you have received it).
 Also include your full name, your alien registration number (A-number), and the facility where you are detained.
 You do not need to include a fee payment.

 At your bond hearing, you will need to file evidence in support of your request to be released, such as: